CHARM-BDF/charmgpt/README.PLAN.MCPbranchStepMerge.md

 The source branch (`origin/new_MCP_for_casework`) still uses the old structure with everything in `src/`.
 This plan accounts for the path differences and includes manual file movement steps.

+**🎉 MERGE COMPLETED:** This merge has been successfully completed!
+The feature branch `feature/merge-new-components` has been made the new main branch, containing all the enhanced functionality.

 **🐛 Debugging Reference:** If you encounter issues during or after the merge, consider these recent major changes that could be related:
 - **Console Logging Reduction:** Removed verbose `[STREAM DEBUG]` and `[DEBUG]` logging from `frontend-client/src/store/chatStore.ts` to reduce console noise
 - **Graph Data Sanitization:** Added comprehensive NaN value prevention and position data validation in `ReagraphKnowledgeGraphViewer.tsx`